I love intermittent fasting.

 Intermittent fasting is not so much a diet, but more a dieting tool.

-When I showed you how my clients use it, I spoke about setting up the structure of your “feeding window” in a variety of different ways:
+When I showed you how my clients apply I.F. to their nutrition plans I spoke about how they liked to set up the structure of their “feeding window” in different ways:

 - 12/12